Giorgans/CS454_Game_Engine/README.md

 ---------------------------------
 ```
 --- Description ---
-2D Game Engine writen in C++ with the Allegro 5 library and created as a CMake Project.
+2D Game Engine written in C++ with the Allegro 5 library and created as a CMake Project.
-The description of the project want to create a level from "Zelda II: The Adventures of Link"
+The description of the project wants to create a level from "Zelda II: The Adventures of Link"
 but the engine is as generic as possible considering the time available to be developed.

 ```